Consumers Beware of Insurance Photo Estimates

 A Recent Customer Experience:

 A few weeks ago, a customer walked in with an insurance company check for $1500.00.
-The insurance company’s estimate included repair to the quarter panel and replacement of a bumper cover.
+The insurance company’s estimate included repair to the quarter panel and to replace the rear bumper cover.
 The customer warned us that the insurance company missed a lot of damage.
 Once the vehicle was inspected and disassembled we found repairs and/or replacement required to the exhaust system, rear body panel, trunk lid, tail light and impact bar.
-Not only was all the damage not acknowledged on the original estimate, but the check would certainly not cover all the mandatory repairs.
+Not only was all the damage not acknowledged on the original estimate, but the check would certainly not cover all the required repairs.

 Fortunately, this was no problem for Airpark Collision Center, we simply contacted the insurance carrier and showed them the additional damage.
 The supplement was approved and the customer’s vehicle was returned to pre-accident condition.

-In conclusion, insurance photo estimates are definitely convenient, but should be used as a starting point.
-Before making a decision to cash the check and skip the repair, bring it to a skilled professional that can inspect your vehicle properly.
+In conclusion, insurance photo estimates are definitely convenient but should be used as a starting point.
+Before making a decision to cash the check and skip the repair, bring your vehicle to a skilled Scottsdale collision repair professional that can inspect your vehicle properly.
 After speaking with an estimator or repair planner, customers can make an educated decision.
 Estimates are free at Airpark Collision Center and no appointment is needed.
 We are happy to answer questions and assess your vehicle’s damage.